sirkro/ha-danalock-cloud/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+---
+**Disclaimer:**

+This is an unofficial, community-developed integration.
+Danalock® and the Danalock logo are trademarks of Danalock International ApS.
+This project is not affiliated with, endorsed by, or sponsored by Danalock International ApS.
+The logo is used here for identification purposes only, to indicate the product this integration is designed to work with.

 <!-- Badges -->
 [hacs-shield]: https://img.shields.io/badge/HACS-Custom-41BDF5.svg
 [hacs-url]: https://hacs.xyz/